mcallaway/remark/interview-talk.md

 ]
 --
 .right-column[
-* Curiosity to seek the truth
+* Curiosity: Want to know
-* Tenacity to figure it out
+* Tenacity: Figure it out
-* Empathy to care about the affect on others
+* Empathy: Care about affects on others
 * Seeking balance (always elusive)
 ]
 --